 III.
-Experiential Exercise: Safe Place Imagery
+Safe Place Imagery

 Just as negative images can provoke fear and distress, positive images can evoke warmth, relaxation, peace, and love.
 Because the body responds in essentially the same way to made-up imagery as it does to real experiences, positive healing images such as a relaxing safe place can be an effective tool for stress and pain management.
-Creating a safe or comfortable place provides a kind of mental and emotional time out.
+You will be guided into creating a safe or comfortable place that provides a kind of mental and emotional time out.